PreferredAI/cornac/docs/source/user/quickstart.rst

 .. grid:: 1 2 2 2
     :gutter: 4

     .. grid-item-card:: 1.
-Experiments
+Datasets
         :columns: 12 12 6 6
         :padding: 3

-        An **experiment** refers to a specific combination of algorithm, hyperparameters, dataset, and evaluation metric that is being tested or evaluated.
+        A **dataset** refers to a specific collection of input data that is used to train or test an algorithm.

     .. grid-item-card:: 2.
-Datasets
+Algorithms
         :columns: 12 12 6 6
         :padding: 3

-        A **dataset** refers to a specific collection of input data that is used to train or test an algorithm.
+        An **algorithm** refers to a specific computational model or technique that is being used to do recommendation.

     .. grid-item-card:: 3.
-Algorithms
+Hyper-parameters
         :columns: 12 12 6 6
         :padding: 3

-        An **algorithm** refers to a specific computational model or technique that is being used to perform some task or function.
+        A **hype-rparameter** refers to a specific parameter or setting that is being adjusted or fine-tuned during the experimentation process.

     .. grid-item-card:: 4.
-Hyperparameters
+Evaluation metrics
         :columns: 12 12 6 6
         :padding: 3

-        A **hyperparameter** refers to a specific parameter or setting that is being adjusted or fine-tuned during the experimentation process.
+        An **evaluation metric** refers to a specific performance measure or score that is being used to evaluate or compare different algorithms or models during the experimentation process.

     .. grid-item-card:: 5.
-Evaluation metrics
+Experiments
         :columns: 12 12 6 6
         :padding: 3

-        An **evaluation metric** refers to a specific performance measure or score that is being used to evaluate or compare different algorithms or models during the experimentation process.
+        An **experiment** is one-stop-shop where you manage to compare a set of algorithms, how a dataset should be split, and different metrics used to evaluate model performance.

 The First Experiment
 --------------------